godaddy/node-flipr-etcd-seed/README.md

     -h, --help                output usage information
     -V, --version             output the version number
     -c, --config-path <path>  REQUIRED - Path to directory containing config files -d, --directory <name>    RECOMMENDED - The etcd directory to save the config under.
 Usually the name of your application.
-Alphanumeric only, no whitespace.
+Alphanumeric, hyphen, and underscore only, no whitespace.
 Default is "default"
     -h, --host <name>         RECOMMENDED - The ip/domain/hostname of your etcd server.
 Default is "127.0.0.1".
     -e, --environment <name>  RECOMMENDED - The environment you are targetting.
 Should match a directory under your config-path.
+Alphanumeric, hyphen, and underscore only.
 Default is "default"
     -k, --key <name>          The etcd key to save the config under.
 Typically the environment you are targetting.
-Alphanumeric only, no whitespace.
+Alphanumeric, hyphen, and underscore only, no whitespace.
 Default is "config"
     -p, --port <int>          The port your etcd server is listening on.
 Default is 4001.
     -f, --format <type>       Config file format.
 Accepts "json" or "yaml".
 Defaults to "yaml".
     -C, --console             Output config to console instead of sending to host.
 Defaults to off.